Grubhub, DoorDash, Postmates, Uber Eats are sued over restaurant prices amid pandemic

 They said this made it harder to keep tables full even before the pandemic wiped out most dining in restaurants, at least temporarily.

-Grubhub Inc (GRUB.N), whose businesses include Grubhub and Seamless, and Uber Technologies Inc (UBER.N), which owns Uber Eats, declined to comment.
+Grubhub Inc, whose businesses include Grubhub and Seamless, and Uber Technologies Inc, which owns Uber Eats, declined to comment.

 DoorDash and Postmates did not immediately respond to requests for comment.
 Lawyers for the plaintiffs did not immediately respond to a similar request.